akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/06_converting_python_code/index.md

 Monitoring configurations in version 2 extension can use multiple "endpoints".
 The scaffolding code iterates through each of the defined endpoints and executes the extension code according to the parameters defined by each endpoint.

-The logic of our extension exists with this "endpoint" loop.
+The logic of our extension exists within this "endpoint" loop.

 1. During development, log the endpoint configuration.
 2. Collect the metrics exactly as in v1.